unicode-org/icu/docs/userguide/datetime/calendar/examples.md

 ## Converting dates between calendars

-These C++, C , and Java examples demonstrates converting dates from one calendar (Gregorian) to another calendar (Japanese).
+These C++, C, and Java examples demonstrates converting dates from one calendar (Gregorian) to another calendar (Japanese).

 **C++**